(You Drive Me) Crazy: Music video

 The video opens with Spears as a waitress of a dance club.
 She then goes with other waitresses to their dressing room, where they finish their makeup and change costumes.
 Spears, now wearing a sexy, green sequined outfit, goes through the corridor to the dance floor with her friends, and starts to perform a high-profile choreography, including a chair dance sequence referencing Janet Jackson's "Miss You Much" video, which Spears also referenced in live performances of the song on the Crazy 2k Tour.
 Scenes of Spears singing in front of a shining orange sign with the word "CRAZY" are also seen throughout the video.
 On August 24, 1999, the music video debuted at number four on Total Request Live.
 It is the longest running by a female artist on TRL, staying on the top ten for seventy-three days.
 The video was nominated on the category of Best Dance Video on the 2000 MTV Video Music Awards; it lost, however, to Jennifer Lopez's "Waiting for Tonight" (1999).
-An alternate footage of the video can be found on the DVD of Spears' first compilation album Greatest Hits: My Prerogative (2004).
+Alternate footage of the video can be found on the DVD of Spears' first compilation album Greatest Hits: My Prerogative (2004).
 Jennifer Vineyard of MTV commented, "the alternate audio gives the feel of Spears singing the song as a round, where the beat is in sync but one layer of her vocals is just slightly ahead of the other."
 The music video for "(You Drive Me) Crazy" was re-created by Australian actress Rebel Wilson, in one of the scenes in the Netflix film Senior Year (2022).